toughcrust/eat-your-shit/07_indie-spirituality.md

 Je ne crois que ce que je vois: nope!
 Je tiens pour fiable ce que je vois, je crois tout: ce que je vois et ne vois pas

+What does it feel like to be really you?

 Anomie: peur d'un chaos destructeur tapi aux frontières de la vie

 A narrative that feels good in an uncountable number of ways is a good "truth" to live by.
 If you are anything like me, exciting narratives are those "Nolan" like ones where crazy connections and cliffhangers uproot you, project you in a new form of life no one has ever explored.